European red spider mite (Panonychus ulmi)

 Yellow spider mite (Eotetranychus carpini borealis)

 Pest description and crop damage All adult mites are small, usually only about 0.02 inch long and have eight legs.
-The various apple-infesting species vary in appearance as follows:
+The various apricot-infesting species vary in appearance as follows:

-Twospotted or McDaniel mite: Adults are yellowish-brown, about 0.02 inch long.
+Twospotted and McDaniel spider mite: Adults are yellowish-brown, about 0.02 inch long.
 Twospotted mites have two dark spots on the body, while McDaniel mites have four.
 Immature mites are similar in appearance, only smaller.
 Eggs are round and translucent to opaque.

 Yellow spider mite: Adult females are pale yellow to white with 2 or 3 dark, rectangular markings on each side of the abdomen.
 Immature mites are similar in appearance to the twospotted spider mite, but have more of a yellowish color.
 Eggs are clear and spherical.